hyperledger-gerrit-archive/fabric-test/tools/PTE/README.md

     * **OrgPeers**: send to all peers in the organization being executed in the current process
     * **AllPeers**: send to all peers in all organizations
     * **List**: only send to the peers given in listOpt, see listOpt below for details
-    * **Disovery**: use service discovery to determine the target peers, see discoveryOpt below for details
 * **nProcPerOrg**: number of processes for the test
 * **nRequest**: number of transactions to be executed for each process
 * **runDur**: run duration in seconds to be executed  for each process.